speculatrix/live_interface_stats/README.md

 a web based animated interactive graph showing network traffic

+# licence

+my code is released under the GPLv3

+the jquery sparklines code was released under the
+<a href="https://opensource.org/licenses/BSD-3-Clause">New BSD licence</a>

 # how it works

 a simple background process updates a file on a web server which